dddrrreee/cs240lx-25spr/labs/3-ir/README.md

 Today is a fun reverse engineering lab.
   1. Using an IR sensor --- [the Vishay TSOP4838](https://www.newark.com/webapp/wcs/stores/servlet/ProductDisplay?catalogId=15003&productSeoURL=vishay&partNumber=60K6999) --- you'll reverse engineer the key presses from a remote.
 It's a fun puzzle that doesn't need much infrastructure.
 Many projects you do get better if you can add remote control, so it's also useful.

-  2. You'll then use an LED to transmit values the IR receiver can read.
-     You'll use this to make a simple network that implements the UART protocol to send bytes.
-Open ended, illuminating puzzles: (1) how fast can you send UART characters, (2) make a network bootloader.

-     Loop-back is an interesting example: it's extremely sensitive to mistakes, which keeps you honest, and can be used as a simple "hello world" to show the tradeoffs of the different ways to structure systems: interrupt based, threads, events.
-We will likely do this on thursday.

 As with the last lab, it should be easy to ignore all of our code if you want, and just do everything from scratch ("Daniel mode").

 Where stuff is: